 - Table Array should be more than 2 tables.

 This is a guide to Vlookup Table Array.
-Here we discuss how to use Vlookup Table Array along with practical examples and a downloadable excel template.
+Here we discuss how to use Vlookup Table Array, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –